 Again, this is a smaller monitor so would suit anyone who prefers a more compact screen, but the detail will likely remain intact thanks to the 1080p, sharp picture quality.

-All in all, if you're after something relatively inexpensive that doesn't take up too much space but is still a high-quality gaming monitor, then the BenQ Zowie might be for you.
+All in all, if you're after something relatively inexpensive that doesn't take up too much space but is still a high-quality gaming monitor, then BenQ might just have you covered.

 Frequently Asked Questions About Monitors For Sports Games